Clinical-Genomics/genmod/docs/commands/annotate-models.md

 ### silent ###

 If no variants or headers should be printed to screen.
 This is mainly for testing.

-### whole_gene ###

-If variants in introns should be considered when checking compound pairs.
-This will lead to a huge number of compound candidates/pairs when dealing with whole genome data.

 ### keyword ###